aaronm67/node-phash/README.md

 # node-phash

-  [pHash](http://www.phash.org/) bindings for node.js.
+  node-pash is [pHash](http://www.phash.org/) bindings for node.js.

   Phash is a library that will create a "perceptual hash" of media files, so similar files will return similar hashes.
-Typically to compare, a simple [Hamming distance](http://en.wikipedia.org/wiki/Hamming_distance) between the two hashes will be a good indicator of how similar two images are.
+Typically to compare hashes, a simple [Hamming distance](http://en.wikipedia.org/wiki/Hamming_distance) between the two hashes is a good indicator of how similar two media files are.

   Current version supports only image hashing. (no video & audio hashing)